Spring Eye Care: Managing Allergies and Seasonal Vision Changes

 3. Protect the Ocular Surface Outdoors

+Wraparound sunglasses help reduce pollen exposure.
 Keep windows closed during peak pollen times.

 4. Spring Cleaning and Eye Irritation

+Cleaning chemicals, dust, and mold can irritate the eyes.
 Wear protective eyewear during deep cleaning and ensure good ventilation.

 5. Contact Lens Wear During Allergy Season

+Allergens can cling to contact lenses and worsen symptoms.
 Daily disposable lenses may reduce buildup during high pollen seasons.

 Spring Takeaway